 Images are frequently the largest assets on a page and the biggest contributor to slow Core Web Vitals scores, particularly Largest Contentful Paint (LCP).
 Unoptimized images on Cloudways will drag down performance regardless of how well everything else is configured.

 The most practical approach is to install an image optimization plugin on WordPress.
 Two well-regarded options are ShortPixel and Imagify.
 Both can bulk-compress your existing image library and automatically compress new uploads.
-More importantly, both convert images to WebP format, which is 25-35% smaller than JPEG or PNG at equivalent visual quality.
+More importantly, both convert images to WebP format, which is 25 to 35% smaller than JPEG or PNG at equivalent visual quality.
 WebP is now supported by all major browsers and is one of the fastest ways to improve your LCP score.

 Additional steps that help: